Taiki-id31/cse15l-lab-reports/lab4.md

 ```$nano  ListExamples.java```

 Note:
 I can use nano command to open and edit the specified file.
-Since the error in the step6 is caused by ListExamples.java, I specidied the file.
-As the image below shows, the bug is due to that the index2 is not correctly updated, I rewrite the index1 into index2.
+Since the error in step6 is caused by ListExamples.java, I specified the file.
+As the image below shows, the bug is due to the index2 is not correctly updated, and I rewrite the index1 into index2.

 <img src="lab-report4-image/nano.png" width="60%">